-2020 is International Year of the Nurse and Midwife – a global celebration of the crucial role nurses and midwives play in caring for women and their children.
+The 5 May is International Day of the Midwife – a global celebration of the crucial role nurses and midwives play in caring for pregnant people, their families, and their children.

-We are proud to work alongside Midwives and Child Health Nurses to ensure that life-saving education is delivered to parents to help protect little lives, and that bereaved families receive the very best support.
+We are proud to work alongside Midwives to ensure that life-saving education is delivered to parents to help protect little lives and that bereaved families receive the very best support.

 Nine little lives are still taken suddenly and unexpectedly each day in Australia during pregnancy, infancy and childhood.
 Every one of these deaths has a profound impact, rippling through the lives of so many Australians.
 And that’s what keeps us going – because I truly do believe we can stop little lives being cut short and end the pain that too many families experience.